 When data center and IT managers look for energy savings, lighting is not usually on the top of their list.
 Lighting accounts for only 3-5% of total electrical load in a data center, so it doesn’t get the same attention as server power consumption or cooling costs.
 Nevertheless, IT managers are seeing measurable improvements in lighting efficiency from mature, inexpensive technologies such as motion sensors, dimmable lighting and LEDs.

 Visibility.
-Most data center equipment is black… black servers, black switches, black PDUs, and black cabinets.
+Most data center equipment is black… black servers, black switches, black PDUs, and black racks.
 While this gives rows and racks a nice, uniform appearance, it can make it more difficult for technicians to work when the server room is using subdued lighting to save energy.
-White cabinets reflect more light, making equipment inside a cabinet easier to see.
+White server cabinets reflect more light, making equipment inside the enclosure easier to see.